Shibu778/python-tutorial/README.md

 # Python Tutorial

-This Jupyter Book is used as notes for my python course.
+This repository is a collection of python tutorials.